 - Reflection and farewell.

-Tours and programs can be individually structured to suit visitor needs and study themes within the Victorian Essential Learning Standards and VCE/VET/VCAL programs.
+Tours and programs can be individually structured to suit visitor needs and study themes within the AusVELS Learning Standards and VCE/VET/VCAL programs.
 Teachers and students can also obtain curriculum-based support material and advice on recommended educational resources.

 Modified programs suitable for Years 5 and 6 students are also available.
 These relate to human rights, conflict resolution, relevant films and novels, and other areas relevant to primary school Year levels.